morpheusthewhite/jwscraper/README.md

 pip3 install selenium cfscrape bs4
 ```

-You also need to install Google Chrome
+You also need to install Mozilla Firefox and its [driver](https://github.com/mozilla/geckodriver/releases)

 ### Usage